jostylr/role-dnd-hybrid/src/rules.md

 * Successful shield block followed by a shove
 * Successful casting of fire wreath followed by weapon strike

+It is also possible that the trigger might be not just a success, but a particular outcome, such as the opponent one is fighting falling down.
+If one wants to take advantage of that, the primary is not penalized, but the bonus is at a -4.

+## Special skills

+It is possible to have special skill bonuses.
+Use the same leveling, but just take the bonus, ignoring the die (so every two levels one gets an increase).
+This is for something like a special

 ## Surge points